 You will also gain access to valuable metrics like open rates and click-through rates to help you understand what is and isn’t working when sending out a call for abstracts.

-Detail the Submission Process
+Detail the Abstract Submission Process

 You don’t want to lose quality candidates because they couldn’t figure out the submission process.
 When you have finished with the basic details, the next step should be to add clear instructions to your call for abstracts about handling the submission process.
 Be sure to tell your recipients what they need to do to successfully lodge a submission, including:

-• Deadlines for submissions
+- Deadlines for submissions

-• Abstract format
+- Abstract format

-• Policies, rules, and regulations
+- Policies, rules, and regulations

-• Formatting guidelines
+- Formatting guidelines

 While you want to ensure your recipients have all the required details, it’s important not to overwhelm them with too much information.
 Instead, you are providing them with an overview of the process.
-Interested parties can then click through to your website for more information about the abstract submission system.
+Interested parties can then click through to your website for more information about the abstract submission software.

 Avoid Using Images